 Antibiotics are ineffective against the flu, but for some people, a prescribed antiviral drug may be appropriate to help shorten the length of the disease.
 For more information on treatment, refer to treatment of flu....more »

 Flu-like symptoms: Flu-like symptoms appear like the flu (see symptoms of flu), which tends to be more severe than the similar cold-like symptoms.
-Flu-like symptoms may include fever, shivering, chills, malaise, dry...more »
+Flu-like symptoms may include fever, shivering, chills, malaise, dry cough, loss of appetite,...more »

 Ask or answer a question about symptoms or diseases at one of our free interactive user forums.